admon84/CrosshairOverlay/README.md

 CrosshairOverlay is a simple C# application that draws a customizable crosshair on your screen, perfect for keeping your aim steady.
 Designed specifically for Windows users.

+### Disclaimer

+CrosshairOverlay does not alter any game code or files; it simply overlays a crosshair on your screen.
+However, some games may consider this to be cheating as it modifies the player's experience.
+Use it at your own risk, and be aware that using CrosshairOverlay in online games could lead to penalties, bans, or other consequences imposed by game developers or administrators.

 ### Prerequisites

-Make sure you have:
-- .NET Framework (version 4.7 or higher)
+.NET Framework 4.7

 ### Getting Started

-1. **Download the Latest Release**: Grab the latest release from our [GitHub Releases page](https://github.com/admon84/CrosshairOverlay/releases).
-2. **Unzip the Download**: Extract the downloaded ZIP file to your desired location.
-3. **Run the Application**: Launch the downloaded application to start using the crosshair.
+Get the latest version from the [Releases](https://github.com/admon84/CrosshairOverlay/releases) page.

 ### Building from Source (Optional)

-1. **Get the Code**: Download or clone this repository.
-2. **Build**: Open the project in your preferred IDE (like Visual Studio) and build the project.
+Clone the repository, open the project in your preferred IDE (like Visual Studio) and build the project.

 ### Usage

-1. **Run the Application**: Launch the application to start using the crosshair.
+1. **Launch `CrosshairOverlay.exe`**: Start the application to display the crosshair overlay.
 2. **Options**: Right-click the system tray icon to access the following options:
-   - **Settings**: Open the settings form to customize the crosshair.
+   - **Settings**: Personalize the crosshair in the settings window.
+   - **Monitor**: Choose which display to show the crosshair on.
-   - **Pause**: Temporarily disable the crosshair overlay.
+   - **Pause**: Temporarily hide the crosshair.
-   - **Exit**: Close the application when you're done.
+   - **Exit**: Close the application.
-3. **Customize**: Adjust the crosshair settings to suit your preferences.
+3. **Customize**: Adjust the crosshair settings to fit your needs.

    ![CrosshairOverlay](https://github.com/admon84/CrosshairOverlay/assets/8539634/cbc2304f-37c5-4955-8a3d-ad7a8ee4ba56)